PrashantKumar1291998/postgresql/README.md

 Testing
 ------------

-To test using molecule, define package to install and user list and database list in test_default.py
+To test using molecule, define package to install, user list and database list in test_default.py

 Author Information
 ------------------